infinityofspace/certbot_dns_porkbun/Readme.md

 You need at least version `3.6` of Python installed.
 If you want to install the plugin with pip, then you must also have pip installed beforehand.

 If you already have _certbot_ installed, make sure you have at least version `1.1.0` installed.
+When you installed *certbot* as snap then you have to use the [snap installation](#snap) of the plugin.

 You can check what version of _certbot_ is installed with this command: